citizenfx/natives/BRAIN/TaskPlayAnimAdvanced.md

 ```

 ```
 It's similar to the one above, except the first 6 floats let you specify the initial position and rotation of the task.
-(Ped gets teleported to the position). animEnterSpeed is a float from 0.0 -> 1.0, adjust character speed to fully enter animation. animExitSpeed is the same as animEnterSpeed except during animation exit. animTime is a float from 0.0 -> 1.0, lets you start an animation from given point.
+(Ped gets teleported to the position). animEnterSpeed is a float, adjust character speed to fully enter animation. animExitSpeed is a float, adjust character speed to fully exit animation ( useless if ClearPedTasksImmediately() is called ). animTime is a float from 0.0 -> 1.0, lets you start an animation from given point.
 The rest as in AI::TASK_PLAY_ANIM.
 Rotation information : rotX and rotY don't seem to have any effect, only rotZ works.
 ```